-Lockwood Fire District #8 (LRFD) was formed in 1988 and is located at 501 Johnson Lane, Billings and responds to over 700 emergency incidents per year.
+Lockwood Fire District #8 (LRFD) was formed in 1988 and is located at 501 Johnson Lane, Billings and responds to over 800 emergency incidents per year.
 Due to commercial and residential growth, LRFD has continued to see expansion within the community.
-The new high school that is being built in Lockwood is also expected to increase growth within the community over the next several years.
+The new high school that has opened is also expected to increase growth within the community over the next several years.
 An additional highway interchange that will connect Lockwood to the City of Billings, along with a sewer expansion will also be beneficial to the Lockwood community.
 The district currently has over 9,000 permanent residents along with several thousands of people who commute and work within the district.

 The Fire Department is a special district and is a political subdivision of Yellowstone County.
 It is a tax-based fire district, that is governed by five Board of Trustees who meet on a monthly basis.